-Think about it.
-When our skin is dry on our face, we look a little sad and tired.
-When properly moisturized, we look plump and vibrant.
+Yes, yes, we’ve heard it before but it’s important: hydrate!
+(Consider this a reminder to take a drink of water.)
 Hydration from the inside out is crucial to keep our minds and bodies lubricated and vital.
 Stay hydrated throughout the day, making it the number 1 priority.
-Often we get a snack craving not long after eating, but it’s really just our body’s way of asking for a little hydrating input.
 Drink water and herbal teas, add electrolytes and lemon, and eat high-water snacks like watermelon and cucumbers to keep the body functioning optimally.

 While it sounds counterintuitive, exercise in general will give us more energy.
 Stretching is crucial before and after a workout, and yoga is an excellent practice that melds both.
 Because stretching causes increased blood and nutrient flow throughout the body, not only is it refreshing and invigorating, but we’ll feel the movement in our bodies and our energy levels will be rejuvenated.
 After all, feeling stiff and creaky isn’t very motivating, but feeling lithe and limber is empowering!